 All students are to show respect for themselves and others, as well as for the equipment and building.
 Students are to accept responsibility for their own behaviors.
 If a student finds himself or herself unable to fulfill these requirements, the coordinator, student, and resident principal will work out a plan for future success.

 Attire: students must dress in accordance with Ventura school’s dress code.

-Cell phones: to respect others’ workspace, all cell phones will be placed on the coordinator's desk.
+Cell phones: to respect others’ workspace, all cell phones will be turned off and placed on the coordinator's desk.
 If a student desires to use his/her phone, please ask the coordinator for permission.

 No smoking on school property by state law.